Skip to main content

 Itinerary

 Day 1 – Windhoek/Sossusvlei: You will be met by your private safari guide at approx. 7:30 am (hotel for pre-night booked separately).
-This morning you will depart with your group from Windhoek in your safari vehicle with your private guide and drive southwest through the scenic Khomas Hochland highlands before heading down the Great Escarpment into the Namib Desert below, stopping for a picnic lunch at a scenic location along the way.
+This morning you will depart from Windhoek in your safari vehicle with your private guide and drive southwest through the scenic Khomas Hochland highlands before heading down the Great Escarpment into the Namib Desert below, stopping for a picnic lunch at a scenic location along the way.
 You will arrive at Dead Valley Lodge in the mid-afternoon and you will stay here for two nights whilst you explore the remarkable sights of the Namib Desert with your guide.
 If there is still time today, your guide will take you to visit Sesriem Canyon, a nearby geological attraction, or explore Elim Dune.
 However, if you prefer, you can just relax and soak in the scenic and tranquil surroundings at Dead Valley Lodge.

 Sesriem Canyon has evolved through centuries of erosion by the Tsauchab River which has incised a narrow gorge about 1.5 km long and 30 meters deep into the surrounding conglomerates, exposing the varying layers of sedimentation deposited over millions of years.
 The shaded cool depths of the canyon allow pools of water to gather during the rainy season and remain for much of the year round.
 These pools were a vital source of water for early settlers who drew water for their livestock by knotting six lengths of rawhide thongs together, hence the canyon and surrounding area became known as Sesriem.